Featured Plastic Art Projects

 Image of Ocean Sole's Giraffe sculptures made from upcycled flip-flops.

-Ocean Sole Giraffes
+Ocean Sole Giraffes.

 Ever thought about all of those cheap flip-flops people wear and inevitably throw away?
 Many are made from plastic and end up in waterways and the oceans, even on the East African coast.
 The Ocean Sole organization, a social enterprise, collects flip-flops on the coast of Kenya and upcycles them into colorful sculptures to sell and support the local economy.
 They upcycle about 400,000 flip-flops and sandals annually.
 That’s a lot of plastic not staying in the ocean.
 What a great venture!